-- a.
+- 2. Final payment is payable as follows: - a.
 A Voluntary Resignation.
 Within one (1) workday of effective resignation date. - b.
 An Involuntary Termination/Separation for Cause.
 Within one (1) workday of last day worked. - G. The terminating employee must return any supplies, equipment, or uniforms which are the property of the City to the City at termination. - H. All terminated employees should complete an exit interview form with the Mayor, or designee.
 The exit interview form should be signed by the employee and the Mayor, or designee.